teodragovic/teodragovic.github.io/posts/2023-01-06-pass-variables-from-css-to-js.md

 import { colorPrimary } from '../sass/_variables.scss'
 ```

-Good advice from [SO](https://stackoverflow.com/a/56525112/2382115) and Bootstrap to avoid repetition is to levrage Sass map:
+Good advice from [SO](https://stackoverflow.com/a/56525112/2382115) and Bootstrap to avoid repetition is to leverage Sass map:

 ```scss
 $theme-colours: (